Silvia Collatina interview

 CrypticRock.com – You are so right.
 Nothing compares to classics such as those.
 Let us hope Horror will return to its golden age again soon.
 One can imagine a creative soul cannot be tamed, and you still have creative passions.
 What are some outlets you use to express your creativity?

-Silvia Collatina – Oh indeed, I am a creative soulm and that’s thanks to my bizarre family.
-I love drawing, singing, writing.
-I am very fond of supernatural and I read a lot.
+Silvia Collatina – Oh indeed, I am a creative soul and that’s thanks to my bizarre family.
+I love drawing, singing, and writing.
+I am very fond of the supernatural and I read a lot.
 I have lots of ideas and plans in different fields.
 I would also like to help poor people, I feel very protective and sensitive.
-But I have also some other secret projects…My life would not suffice.
+But I also have some other secret projects…My life would not suffice.

 CrypticRock.com – That is fantastic that you help others and it is also wonderful that you have the ability to be creative as well.
 We all need those outlets, just some have not found what their muse is yet.
 My last question is pertaining to Horror/Sci-Fi movies.
 Tell us, what are some of your favorites.